microsoft/Microsoft-Rocketbox/README.md

 https://www.youtube.com/watch?v=43OWnUQH_p4

 ## UPDATES
+3/2022: Release of a new library: the Headbox to do facial blendshape animations on the avatars https://github.com/openVRlab/Headbox

+2/2022: Release of avatars with facial blendshapes (15 visemes, 48 FACS, 30 for the Vive facial tracker).

 2/2021: Added Unreal batch importer tool.
 Contribution by Joachim Tesch

 12/2020: Release of a new library: the Movebox for Microsoft Rocketbox to animate the avatars https://github.com/microsoft/MoveBox-for-Microsoft-Rocketbox